How these guidelines are enforced

 Threats: Anyone on Patreon should be able to express their opinion in a way that doesn’t threaten another person.
 In this respect, we take threats of violence very seriously.
 Any creator or patron threatening the well-being of an individual or group of people will be removed.
 This includes threatening behavior such as stalking or inciting others to commit violent acts.

 If you are a victim of this behavior and feel that your personal safety is at risk, we suggest you contact your local law enforcement, in addition to reporting the behavior to us.

 To summarize: Patreon connects creators to their patrons all over the world.
 We are a global platform built on promoting creativity, which makes us a very inclusive group.
 Therefore, there is no room on Patreon for projects funding hate speech, such as calling for violence, exclusion, or segregation.
-This includes serious attacks on people based on their race, ethnicity, national origin, religion, sex, gender, sexual orientation, age, disability or serious medical conditions.
+This includes serious attacks on people based on their race, ethnicity, national origin, religion, sex, gender identity, sexual orientation, disability, serious medical conditions, caste, or immigration status.

 - Is there a call for violence against someone based on a characteristic like those listed above?

 - Does the creator use dehumanizing language when talking about people based on one of the above characteristics?